My Story

 My journey from GP to lifestyle medic.

-My nutrition studies prompted me to reassess my own diet, and I now eat a vegan plant based diet and am on the advisory board of Plant Based Health Professionals UK When consulting with people about their own diets, I promote a diet based on unprocessed vegetables, fruits, nuts, seeds and legumes as far as possible; ‘based on’ does not necessarily mean ‘entirely’, so if the people I work with wish to continue to eat meat, fish, dairy and eggs then I am happy to give nutrition advice helping people to eat the most healthful diet they can while incorporating these foods.
-Of course, a lifestyle that will give you the opportunity to have radiant health is about more than diet.
-As a lifestyle doctor I also have a keen interest in physical activity, sleep, stress management and many other aspects of the lifestyle choices we all make every day.
+My nutrition studies prompted me to reassess my own diet, and I now eat a vegan plant based diet.
+When consulting with people about their own diets, I promote a diet based on unprocessed vegetables, fruits, nuts, seeds and legumes as far as possible; ‘based on’ does not necessarily mean ‘entirely’, and you can read more about this here.
+As a lifestyle doctor I also have a keen interest in physical activity, sleep, stress management and many other aspects of the lifestyle choices we all make every day, and you can read more about these here.

 Get In Touch